FelixOnline/v2/content/articles/2012-11-8-imperial-physicist-dies-in-perth.md

 subtitle: >
   Dr Barrett was killed in a car accident, when a stolen car crashed into the taxi he was in
 date: "2012-11-08 23:50:07 +0000"

 # Attributes from Felix Online V1
 id: "2829"
 old_path: /news/2829/imperial-physicist-dies-in-perth
 aliases:
  - /news/2829/imperial-physicist-dies-in-perth
+imported: true
+comments:
+ - I think the way the College handles death of staff is pretty distasteful There is a tribute page for him somewhere hidden away on the Imperial website As far as Im aware it never made front page news on the Imperial website That over a fortnight on Felix is only just reporting on it proves the point rather wellQuite rightly the College doesnt go in for permanent eshrines but there is a tasteful compromise particularly for such a valued academic who died in such tragic circumstancesMeanwhile his personal page as at 11th November still exists httpwww3imperialacukpeopleseanbarrett The only change that has been made is the removal of his email address from the page Again could be done betterOur thoughts are with everyone who misses him

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true